EngFlavioMartins/Custom_OpenFOAM_Actuator_Surface/Readme.md

 ## Description

-This project features a custom implementation of an actuator-surface model in OpenFOAM (v9) that eliminates the need for compiling additional files.
+This project features a custom implementation of an actuator-surface model in OpenFOAM (v9) thorugh fvOptions that eliminates the need for compiling additional files.

 1. You can easily define the dimensions of the actuator surfaces using the standard `./Solver/system/topoSetDict` dictionary in OpenFOAM.

 2. The input parameters are: